 UltraStack Optimized performance is available on InMotion’s entry-level plan.
-This proprietary operating system stack is pre-optimized to your server environment.
+This proprietary operating system stack is pre-optimized for your server environment.
 Your site will be as fast as possible from the beginning.

-Max Speed Zones can be used to select between two Category A data centers, one on Washington D.C.’s east coast and one in Los Angeles’ west coast.
+Max Speed Zones can be used to select between two Category A data centers, one on Washington D.C.’s east coast and one on Los Angeles’ west coast.

 The Launch plan, formerly known as the Lite plan, costs $6.99 per month to host your domain for the first year.
 This totals $83.88.
 Email and domain names are included at no cost.
 However, domain privacy can be purchased for $12.99 if you wish to protect your identity.

 Your first-year total for all essentials is $96.87.

 The hosting price for renewal increases to $11.99 per month for the next 12 months equaling $143.88.

 You can now add $15.99 to your domain price for this year.
 Domain privacy is $12.99 per annum.
 Email is still available for free.